letsconnectvpn/vpn-maint-scripts/README.md

+# Introduction

 This is a collection of scripts for maintaining your VPN server(s).
+These SHOULD be used for handling day to day operation, like applying changes and installing updates.
+Feel free to take the content of these scripts and use them in something like Ansible.

+**NOTE**: only use these scripts during _maintenance windows_ as they wil in most cases restart the OpenVPN processes!

 # Single System

 ## Apply Changes

+(Re)write OpenVPN server configuration files based on updated configuration and restart OpenVPN:

     $ sudo vpn-maint-apply-changes

 ## Update

+Install OS and VPN software updates:

     $ sudo vpn-maint-update-system

 ## Reset

+**NOTE**: only use this right before going to production to get rid of all data!

     $ sudo vpn-maint-reset-system

 # Multiple Systems

+See the scripts under [Automation](#automation) to see the order in which to execute the scripts.

 ## Controller